-Q: I sent my GMAT/TOEFL score last year.
+Q: I sent my test score to UNC Kenan-Flagler last year.
 Do you still have my scores?

-A: UNC Kenan-Flagler keeps a GMAT or TOEFL score for two years after the date on which it was sent.
+A: UNC Kenan-Flagler will keep your scores for two years from the date it was sent.
 If your score was sent last year, and has not expired, you do not need to re-submit it this year.
-GMAT and GRE scores expire after five years.
+GMAT and GRE scores are valid for five years.

 Q: I submitted my application before I took the GMAT.
-I scored lower than I thought and now I want to retake the GMAT.
-How can I make sure that you will only consider my application when I get my new scores?
+Unfortunately, I scored lower than I’d hoped, and I’d like to retake it.
+Can I make sure that you won’t consider my application until after I send you my new scores?

 Q: Is work experience required for admission to the full-time MBA program?

-Q: Will my internships during college, or other types of short-term work, be considered as part of my work experience?
+Q: Will the full-time work I completed before I earned my bachelor’s degree, internships I had during college, or other types of short-term work, be considered as part of my work experience?

 Q: Is an interview required?